lijumjose/VIPMP/src/pages/docs/support.md

 ## Contact information

-- For development and integration support, contact [partnerapi-integration-support@adobe.com](mailto:partnerapi-integration-support@adobe.com).
-- For production API support, contact [partnerapi-support@adobe.com](mailto:partnerapi-support@adobe.com).
+For details on the support path and contact information, refer to [VIP Marketplace support](https://cbconnection.adobe.com/en/vip-marketplace-guide/support-resources).

 ## References